MyPortugalHoliday.com

 Day 4: Day Trip to Sintra

-A classic day trip to the enchanting town of Sintra, set in the cool hills of the Serra de Sintra.
-The day is for visiting its unique and colourful palaces, such as the famous Pena Palace and the mysterious Quinta da Regaleira.
+The enchanting town of Sintra is set in the cool, forested hills of the Serra de Sintra.
+This fairytale setting is home to unique and colourful palaces, such as the famous Palácio da Pena and the mysterious Quinta da Regaleira.

 Day 5: Day Trip to Cascais